 - October 14, 2020: The Federal PKI Management Authority (FPKIMA) created the new Federal Common Policy CA G2 root

 - October 15, 2020: The FPKIMA team issued a cross certificate from the Federal Common Policy CA G2 to the Federal Bridge CA G4

-- November 18, 2020: The FPKIMA team will issue CA certificates to migrate agency and shared service providers CAs to the new root: Federal Common Policy CA G2
+- November 18, 2020: The FPKIMA team issued CA certificates to migrate agency and shared service providers CAs to the new root: Federal Common Policy CA G2

 - December 2020 to May 2021: All agencies will need to transition from using the old Federal Common Policy CA as the root to the new Federal Common Policy CA G2 (approximately six months.)
 Certificates issued by the Federal Common Policy CA will be revoked between the end of April and June in coordination with CA operators.

 - June 2021: The FPKIMA team will decommission the old Federal Common Policy CA after revoking all CA certificates it has issued.

 What should I do?